DataMa-Solutions/docs/extensions/how-to-use/powerbi.md

 1. Click on "Trial version" link of Datama footer
 2. On the "Full Extension" card, click on **"🚀 Try for free"**
-4. Get your Trial extension key and paste it into the PowerBi Settings
+4. Get your Trial extension key and paste it into the Power Bi Settings

 See [here]({{site.url}}/{{site.baseurl}}/extensions/how-to-use/pricing_plan.html) our different plans.